Strep Throat (GAS) (cont.)

 Is strep throat contagious?

-There are two common tests used to establish whether an individual has a strep throat infection.
+There are two common tests used to establish whether an individual with symptoms of strep throat infection has a strep throat.
 The traditional test, a throat culture, involves the doctor obtaining a swab from the back of the throat and tonsils.
 It takes approximately 36 to 48 hours to determine the presence or absence of the GAS bacteria.
 This test is considered the "gold standard" in diagnosing strep throat.

 The above tests are designed to determine whether an individual currently has a strep throat infection.
 Sometimes it may be necessary to determine whether a patient has had a recent history of a strep infection.
 In that case, two blood tests are available: (a) an ASO (anti streptolysin O) titer, and/or (b) an anti DNase titer.
 The antibodies that these tests are sensitive to are not commonly present until a few weeks following an acute strep infection.
 These tests may be ordered when evaluating a patient who may have developed delayed complications (such as rheumatic fever or glomerulonephritis) after a strep throat infection.